azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ##### Ingest tooling

-GeoMesa's ingest tooling includes several converters that go from formats such as CSV, JSON and XML to GeoTools SimpleFeatures.
+GeoMesa's ingest tooling includes several converters that convert data from formats such as CSV, JSON and XML to GeoTools SimpleFeatures.
 These converters are configurable through a JSON-like configuration file.
-Because the tooling converts from a file format to a GeoTools SimpleFeature, which both projects work with, either project could benefit from this feature.
+Because the tooling converts data to a GeoTools SimpleFeature, which both projects work with, either project could benefit from this feature.
 The GeoWave developers have expressed interest in an external project that would support this type of ingest tooling for ingesting into both GeoMesa and GeoWave, and it seems like a good point of collaboration.

-Also, as part of this comparative analysis's performance testing, the Azavea team created ingest tools that are Spark based, which use common code between the GeoMesa and GeoWave ingests.
+Also, as part of this comparative analysis's performance testing, the Azavea team created ingest tools that are based on Apache Spark, which use common code between the GeoMesa and GeoWave ingests.
 This already exists as an external codebase which is demonstratively useful for ingesting large datasets in both GeoMesa and GeoWave.
 This codebase is available for use and could serve as a starting point for collaborative ingest tooling.

 ##### Common SimpleFeature serialization

-Another common aspect of the GeoMesa and GeoWave is the use of the Apache Avro and Kryo serialization libraries to serialize SimpleFeatures.
+Another common aspect of GeoMesa and GeoWave is the use of the Apache Avro and Kryo serialization libraries to serialize SimpleFeatures.
 If both projects were to rely on an external project to serialize and deserialize SimpleFeatures, data would much more simply be exchanged through the different systems.

-For instance, if GeoWave were to export data to set of avro files, those avro files would be able to be read into SimpleFeatures and ingested into GeoWave.
+For instance, if GeoWave were to export data as set of avro files, those avro files would be able to be read into SimpleFeatures and ingested into GeoMesa.
-In fact, because the serialization logic would be the same between projects, taking an Accumulo table that is indexed by GeoMesa and moving it to a table that is indexed by GeoWave would be a matter of simply changing the Accumulo entry Keys, leaving the Values (the serialized SimpleFeatures) the same.
+In fact, because the serialization logic would be the same between projects, an Accumulo table that is indexed by GeoMesa could be moved to a table that is indexed by GeoWave by simply changing the Accumulo entry Keys, leaving the Values (the serialized SimpleFeatures) unchanged.

 Serialization of SimpleFeatures is most likely of interest to the community even outside of these two projects.
-If we were to standardize on specific ways to serialize and deserialize SimpleFeatures, interopability in general would benefit.
+If the projects and the community  were to standardize on specific ways to serialize and deserialize SimpleFeatures, interopability in general would benefit.
 Also any performance improvements to serialization within the external project would benefit any project that used it.